Who We Are

 Hun Taing

-Hun has been an initiate and student of Thich Nhat Hanh since 2005 when she received the Five Mindfulness Trainings transmission at Deer Park Monastery.
-As a Cambodian genocide survivor and a refugee in the United States, Hun believes that personal and collective healing work will lead people to their purpose.
-For a short video on her story, visit Memories of Cambodia
+As a Cambodian genocide survivor and refugee in the United States, she is guided by the belief that both personal and collective healing work can lead people to their purpose.
+For a short video on her story, visit “Memories of Cambodia.”

 Training 4 Transformation, LLC can help you achieve real, compliant, and measurable outcomes which integrate and embrace your community’s needs.